Welcome to my Freelancer.com review!

 Do not start any project without a milestone payment

 You could get scammed if you don’t use the Freelancer.com Milestone Payment system.
 Most especially if you are just getting started to work with a new client, you should ask for a Milestone Payment.
-This payment system allows you to divide the project into a few parts and get paid as you complete each part.
+This payment system allows you to divide the project into parts and get paid as you complete each part.

-For example, for projects that costs $1000, I would always ask the employer to set up 4 milestone payments of $250 each, each to be released to me after I deliver each part to the client.
+For example, for projects that cost $1000, I would always ask the employer to set up 4 milestone payments of $250 each, each to be released to me after I deliver each part to the client.

 The great thing about this payment system is that employers cannot cancel these payments once they are set.
 However, if there’s a disagreement between you and your employer, you have the option to file a dispute via the Dispute Resolution Center.